cursey/kanan-new/README.md

 ## Download
 Downloads for the latest _official_ releases are located [here](https://github.com/cursey/kanan-new/releases).

-## Requirements
-You need the Microsoft Visual C++ Redistributable for Visual Studio 2017 available at the bottom of [this page](https://www.visualstudio.com/downloads/).
-Make sure to choose the x86 version of the download!

 ## What's new
 * Entirely written from the ground up in modern C++17.
 * Overall design was kept simple and *most* of it is commented so beginners can understand whats going on.